Probe into driving tests

 “No further comment will be provided at this stage as the matter has been referred to the police and remains under investigation.”

-“I want to reassure everyone that we investigated with the utmost urgency,” Greg O’Connor, VTNZ country manager, told Stuff.
+Country manager Greg O’Connor stresses that public safety is VTNZ’s highest priority.
+“I want to reassure everyone that we investigated with the utmost urgency,” he says.